-Garden birds need a helping hand over winter, so learn how to make bird feeders and you'll keep little beaks filled with nourishing food.
-What's more, providing a ready supply of tasty treats during the colder months is a great way to encourage more birds into your garden.
+Putting out bird food in your garden is also a brilliant way to encourage even more birds into your garden.
 It's one of the easiest things you can do if you're looking for wildlife garden ideas to make your outdoor space more nature friendly.

-These no-bake treats are super easy to make.
-Why not get the kids involved this weekend and encourage them to join in too?
-You'll all get an afternoon of fun making them, and then once the feeders are hanging from the trees branches you can watch from inside as the birds swoop down to feast.
+Instead of buying ready-made feeders, why not give these no-bake bird food treats a go?
+They're really easy to make and kids will love to get involved too.
+Follow our simple step-by-step recipes, then once the feeders are hanging from the trees or placed on a garden table, you can all watch from inside as the birds swoop down to feast.
 You can discover more ways to attract birds into your garden in our dedicated feature, plus we've got the best bird feeders in our buying guide.

 You will need: